 Well, I have a problem with my flashlight, when I want to change modes, the light stops working.

 Well sir, this is Customer Service.

 A real brand has a website, Brand name, Post address, E-mail address.
 You simple just won't find any for superbright, superfire, ohmyfire, mypantsareonfire.

 24 - 'Brand names' that dont really exist

 If you ever browsed eBay or Aliexpress for flashlights you probably have come across some funny 'brands'.
 Like Polic, Ultrafire, mind your fire, subwayfire, patnsonfire.
 These are just no brands!
 Just some names stamped on a piece of aluminum.

-I call them Budget, to distinguish them from the "Cheap" ones because they provide some serious bang for your buck.
+I prefer to call them Budget lights, to distinguish them from the "Cheap" ones because they provide some serious bang for your buck.
 Check out our overview with Best Cheap Flashlights.